pyinvoke/invoke/sites/docs/concepts/invoking-tasks.rst

 As noted a few sections earlier, just because dependencies exist doesn't mean they're the only appropriate solution for "call one thing before another."
-Similarly, followups are useful, but they're best when you want some other task to be called "eventually" (as opposed to "always right after".)
+Similarly, followups are useful, but they're best when you want some other task to be called "eventually" (as opposed to "always right after").
 They're also not the best for situations where you want a followup to run *even if* the task requesting them fails.